Dexter King: Family

 King's mother, Coretta Scott King, died on January 30, 2006, at age 78 on his 45th birthday.

 Dexter's elder sister, Yolanda, collapsed at the home of his best friend, Philip Madison Jones, on May 15, 2007.
 King called his aunt Christine King Farris and reported that he had tried to save her, but was not successful and was transporting her to the hospital.
 She could not be revived and died at age 51.
 Her family believes she had a heart condition.
 Dexter spoke to her just an hour before her death, and did not think much of it when she told him she was tired due to her "hectic" schedule.
-In regards to his sister's death and the role she had played in his life, King statedShe gave me permission.
+With regard to his sister's death and the role she had played in his life, King statedShe gave me permission.
 She allowed me to give myself permission to be me.

 Dexter charged The Atlanta Journal-Constitution with "viciously attacking" his family after the newspaper printed a claim by a German television program that his sister Bernice wanted $4,000 or $5,000 for a ten-minute interview, which King denied.